Attachment therapy: Theory

 Attachment therapy is a treatment used primarily with fostered or adopted children who have behavioral difficulties, including disobedience and perceived lack of gratitude or affection for their caregivers.
-The children's problems are ascribed to an inability to attach to their new parents, because of suppressed rage due to past maltreatment and abandonment.
-The common form of attachment therapy is holding therapy, in which a child is firmly held (or lain upon) by therapists or parents.
+The children's problems are ascribed to an inability to bond to their new parents, because of suppressed rage due to past maltreatment and abandonment.
+Attachment therapy involves a child being firmly held and/or lain upon by therapists or parents.
 Through this process of restraint and confrontation, therapists seek to produce in the child a range of responses such as rage and despair with the goal of achieving catharsis.
 In theory, when the child's resistance is overcome and the rage is released, the child is reduced to an infantile state in which he or she can be "re-parented" by methods such as cradling, rocking, bottle feeding and enforced eye contact.
-The aim is to promote attachment with the new caregivers.
+The aim is to promote bonding with the new caregivers.
 Control over the children is usually considered essential, and the therapy is often accompanied by parenting techniques which emphasize obedience.
-These accompanying parenting techniques are based on the belief that a properly attached child should comply with parental demands "fast, snappy and right the first time" and should be "fun to be around".
+These accompanying parenting techniques are based on the belief that a properly bonded child should comply with parental demands in a manner "fast, snappy and right the first time" and should be "fun to be around".
 These techniques have been implicated in several child deaths and other harmful effects.

 This form of therapy, including diagnosis and accompanying parenting techniques, is not scientifically validated, nor is it considered to be part of mainstream psychology.
-It is, despite its name, not based on attachment theory, with which it is considered incompatible.
+The form described as "attachment therapy", despite its name, has theoretical foundations inconsistent with those of attachment theory and its guidance is incompatible with the norms of attachment-based therapy.